SuperOfficeDocs/superoffice-docs/docs/en/sale/saint/learn/index.md

 ## Action

-Once the background image (visual status indicator) on a Contact/Company card or selection has made the user aware that action is required, they can access the SAINT selection.
+After the background image (visual status indicator) on a Contact/Company card or selection has made the user aware that action is required, they can access the SAINT selection.
 This selection holds all the customers that need to be followed up.

 Using your SAINT selection, you can take action in the form of proactive, personal follow-ups, personalized email campaigns, or scheduled calls in the diaries of account managers.